 Other standouts include classic Irish seafood dishes Pan Fried Mackerel With Parsley Butter, or Poached Cod With Parsley Sauce.

 This expertly laid out and carefully thought out little book leads on to classic main courses then like Roast Stuffed Loin Of Pork and I ask you, is there a more hearty weekend dinner?
-Yes actually, try her Beef And Guinness Pie, where the stout contributes to a rich and luxurious gravy under flaky shortcrust pastry.
+Yes actually, try her Beef And Guinness Pie, where the stout contributes to a rich and luxurious gravy under the flaky shortcrust pastry.

-Other take you right back dishes include the Roast Rack Of Spring Lamb, here served with roast potatoes and minted peas.
+Other take-you-right-back dishes include the Roast Rack Of Spring Lamb, here served with roast potatoes and minted peas.
 Perfection.
 If that doesn't hit you in the Irish then how about Gammon Steaks With Whiskey Sauce?
 Don't forget Irish Stew, which Biggs like to slow cook for at least two hours for added flavor.
 There's also Bacon And Cabbage, served with boiled potatoes and parsley sauce, for the down-home taste that's as Irish as a spring shower.

 Desserts in Ireland tend to emphasize our world-class dairy and Bigg doesn't disappoint, including Apple And Blackberry Cake, Bread And Butter Pudding, Rice Pudding and Apple Crumble With Whiskey Cream.
 This little book may be small in stature but its big on know-how and local flavor.
 We heartily recommend it.